-We will most likely be able to bring your claim on a no win no fee basis.
+Most injury solicitors will be able to bring your claim on a no win no fee basis.
 This means you won’t have to pay your solicitor any money if your claim isn’t successful.
 The benefit of no win no fee is that there’s no financial risk involved – if you don’t’ receive any compensation, you won’t have to pay out of your own pocket.

 If your claim is successful, your solicitor will charge a ‘success fee’ out of your compensation.
 This amount will have been agreed before starting your case, but you can feel sure that this will be a relatively small portion of the money you receive.

-If you have any questions, or are interested in starting a claim and want to find out whether you might have a case, you can speak to us for free on 0800 234 6438.
+If you have any questions, or are interested in starting a claim and want to find out whether you might have a case, you can speak to a trained legal adviser for free on 0800 234 6438.